 In this example, press the [F] (YES) button to start formatting the MEDIA (USB storage device such as USB flash memory/floppy disk, etc).
+The language selected here is also used for various "Messages" shown during operations.

 Instant Selection of the Displays- Direct Access